 Dubrovnik, Croatia | September 4th 2018

-Once the crowds really picked up, we had eaten lunch and seen all the stores we were interested in, we decided to spend the rest of the day down by the pool.
-The pool was all the way at the bottom of the cliff looking right out to the Adriatic Sea.
-You could jump right off the edge of the patio space around the pool into the sea.
+Once the crowds really picked up, we had eaten lunch and seen all the stores we were interested in we decided to spend the rest of the day down by the pool.
+The pool was all the way down at the bottom of the cliff looking right out to the Adriatic Sea.
+You could just right off the edge of the patio space around the pool into the sea.
 The service was amazing as well.
-Once you walked down the attendants would grab you towels and help you find chairs together and if there weren't any they would take some out and make room for you.
+Once you walked down the attendants would get you towels and help you find chairs together and if there weren't any they would take some out and make room for you.
 They were amazing.
-There's nothing worse than wanting to relax but you can't find a seat.
+There's nothing worse than just wanting to relax but you can't find a seat.
 They went out of their way to help you in any way.
 The view was spectacular as well.
 I could have spent the whole vacation down there.
 The water seemed a bit colder than Hvar, but it was also much deeper where we were swimming.

 That night we got dressed up and went to dinner in town.
 This is a place that you need to make reservations for ahead of time.
-You can call earlier in the day at some, but don't take the risk of just walking in because by 7 pm most places are packed.
+You can call earlier in the day at some, but don't take the risk of just walking in because by 7 most places are packed.
 The first night we went to Restaurant Horizont which is just outside the old town with a great view looking over it.
 The food was good and the staff was honest and friendly.
 The next night we had a really special experience of going to 360 Dubrovnik which has a Michelin Star.
 I had never been to a restaurant with a Michelin star before and it was an amazing fine dining experience.
-I will say, I was very brave and had to really expand my horizons with this menu.
+I will say I was very brave and had to really expand my horizons with this menu.
 For me, I don't eat a lot of seafood or red meat.
-My diet consists of mostly chicken which was not on the menu so I was definitely out of my comfort zone, not to mention the menu was also a bit obscure at first glance.
+My diet is mostly chicken which was not on the menu so I was definitely out of my comfort zone, not to mention the menu was also a bit obscure at first glance.
 Not just for me but for everyone.
 When the food came out though, it was incredible.
 Looking back it was probably the best meal we had eaten the entire trip.
 The staff was friendly and attentive.
 It was truly the perfect night.